tcfw/didem/README.md

 ### Storage

 The underlying storage mechanism for the blockchain data is [IPFS (Interplanetary File System)](https://ipfs.io/).
-IPFS has been chosen for it's content based addressing which is perfect for storing blockchain components.
+IPFS has been chosen for its content-based addressing which is perfect for storing blockchain components.

 ### Node Communication